sergiolampidecchia/CI2024_project-work/README.md

 In summary, Simulated Annealing works better for this kind of problem because it avoids getting stuck and keeps looking for better global solutions.

 ### Helper Functions
+- `valid(solution)`: checks whether the given solution is valid by verifying if it covers the entire universe of elements.

+- `cost(solution)`: computes the total cost of the solution by summing the costs of all selected sets.

  ```python
 def valid(solution):
     return np.all(np.logical_or.reduce(SETS[solution]))